NunoDuarte/kinova_qbhand/README.md

 # kinova_qbhand

 - needs to be included the updates done on kortex_ros/kortex_driver
-- Needs to be included the rgb-d camera
+- TODO the controller of the qbhand on rviz
+- TODO gazebo simulator with kinova + qbhand

 ![kinova_qbhand] TODO - add image